Europe's flood losses to soar by 2050, research shows

 Accountancy firm Deloitte said on Friday there were nearly 200,000 insurance claims in Britain in the last three months of 2013 due to storms and floods - the highest number of such claims over a fourth-quarter financial period for 10 years.

-It has also estimated that the cost of repairing the damage caused could reach 1 billion pounds ($1.66 billion).
+It has also estimated that the cost of repairing the damage caused could reach 1 billion pounds.
 Insurance companies such as Aviva and Swiss Re have urged for more action and investment to manage flooding.